BMS Product Standard Terms and Conditions of Sale (CANADA)

 i. inspect and audit the performance of this Contract, including the distribution of the Products and the provision of any related Services; or

-ii. enter, with reasonable Purchaser supervision, all premises, vehicles and containers used by the Purchaser directly in connection with the performance of this Contract; and
+ii. enter, with reasonable Purchaser supervision, all premises, vehicles and containers used by Purchaser directly in connection with the performance of this Contract; and

-iii. inspect and audit all documents, software and other records relating to the Purchaser’s business in so far as it relates directly to the performance of this Contract.
+iii. inspect and audit all documents, software and other records relating to Purchaser’s business in so far as it relates directly to the performance of this Contract.

 14. Warranties of the Purchaser

-c. it is not aware of any inappropriate inducement and that it will not take any action on Supplier’s behalf which would conflict with applicable anti-bribery or anti-corruption laws (including the U.S. Foreign Corrupt Practices Act); and
+c. it is not aware of any inappropriate inducement and that it will not take any action on BMS’s behalf which would conflict with applicable anti-bribery or anti-corruption laws (including the U.S. Foreign Corrupt Practices Act); and

-d. at the commencement date, the Purchaser has performed the necessary due diligence to ensure compliance with all applicable laws (including anti-bribery laws and the U.S. Foreign Corrupt Practices Act) and the terms of this Contract.
-The Purchaser will perform regular internal due diligence to ensure ongoing compliance with all applicable laws and the terms of this Contract.
+d. at the commencement date, Purchaser has performed the necessary due diligence to ensure compliance with all applicable laws (including anti-bribery laws and the U.S. Foreign Corrupt Practices Act) and the terms of this Contract.
+Purchaser will perform regular internal due diligence to ensure ongoing compliance with all applicable laws and the terms of this Contract.

 15. Liability